-The nominated value for a Guaranteed Load Drop (GLD) customer on a Limited DR, Extended Summer DR, Annual DR, Base DR, Capacity Performance DR (prior to 2017/2018 Delivery Year) and Summer-Period DR Only (effective 2020/2021 Delivery Year) product-type registrations will be the summer guaranteed load drop amount, adjusted for system losses, as established by the customer's contract with the resource provider.
+The summer nominated DR value for a Guaranteed Load Drop customer on a Limited DR, Extended Summer DR, Annual DR, Base DR, Capacity Performance DR (prior to 2017/2018 Delivery Year) and Summer-Period DR Only (effective 2020/2021 Delivery Year) product-type registrations will be the summer guaranteed load drop amount, adjusted for system losses, as established by the customer's contract with the resource provider.
 The value nominated shall not exceed the customer's Peak Load Contribution.

-NominatedValueofGLD = SGLD (LossF)
+$Summer\ NominatedValue of GLD = SGLD\ (LossF)$